GYDTTDYX/DS_final_proj/proposal_n_data.md

 interpretability, we will also analyze the importance of different features.

+A challange is that since the amount of popular games and unpopular games might be unbalance.
+We might need to find ways to reduce such unbalance. (maybe we need down sampling unpopular games)

 ## The planned timeline

 We already found dataset from Kaggle.
 The dataset use Steam API to get